-Draper was the representative for New York’s 22nd congressional district and was a Republican.
+Draper was the representative for New York’s 22nd congressional district as a Republican.
 He served from 1907 to 1913.

 He was previously the representative for New York’s 22nd congressional district as a Republican from 1905 to 1907; the representative for New York’s 22nd congressional district as a Republican from 1903 to 1905; and the representative for New York’s 19th congressional district as a Republican from 1901 to 1903.

 From Dec 1901 to Mar 1913, Draper missed 298 of 1,179 roll call votes, which is 25.3%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1903-Apr 1904||49||12||24.5%||48th|

 |Dec 1906-Mar 1907||34||4||11.8%||35th|

 |Dec 1912-Mar 1913||67||27||40.3%||65th|